sevagh/libmetro/README.md

 Libmetro is a C++ library for developing interesting metronome variants.
 This will be presented as my final project in [MUMT-306](https://www.music.mcgill.ca/~gary/306/).
-Note that the files in `src/` are very granular for clarity and easier grading.
-It may be beneficial to compile times to keep source code in less, larger cpp files.

 ### Goal